galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 title: "Setting up a Galasa project"
 ---

-You can quickly and easily create a project structure to accommodate your own independent tests in your local storage by using the Galasa command line interface (Galasa CLI) that is provided with Galasa.
+You can quickly and easily create a project structure to accommodate your own independent tests in your local storage by using the [Galasa command line interface](/docs/cli-command-reference/cli-command-reference) (Galasa CLI) that is provided with Galasa.

-You can pass parameters to the Galasa CLI, enabling you to choose your own names and naming conventions.
+You can pass parameters to the Galasa CLI `project create` command, enabling you to choose your own names and naming conventions.
 Artifacts are created on disk and can later be built, tested and deployed to a Galasa Ecosystem.
 Generated artifacts can be embellished and refactored to form the basis of future Galasa tests.

 ## A bit about Maven